 23 February 2009

-This bill would set up a statutory Appointments Commission to recommend life peerages to the Crown, stop automatic replacement of hereditary peers, allow Members of the Lords to take permanent leave of absence, and provide for expulsion in certain circumstances (including long prison sentences).
-Overall, it aims to move the House of Lords towards being entirely made up of appointed life peers rather than hereditary members.
+This Bill would set up a statutory Appointments Commission to advise the Crown on creating life peerages, restrict Lords membership by hereditary title (no new hereditary seats on death), allow Lords to take permanent leave of absence on request, and expel members who are convicted of more than one year in prison.
+In effect, it aims to move the House of Lords towards being entirely appointed rather than hereditary.

-The bill is currently at Committee stage in the House of Lords.
+The Bill is currently at Committee stage in the House of Lords.
+It originated in the Lords, with prior readings in 2007, but no further progress is indicated in the provided information.

 Generated 21 February 2026